-The Spree’s depletion is exacerbated by the end of coal mining in the Lausitz region which is reducing water inflow by up to 75% during dry months.
+Its depletion is exacerbated by the end of coal mining in the Lausitz region which is reducing water inflow by up to 75% during dry months.
+The Spree river in Berlin is impacted greatly by these changes.
 Solutions involve diverting water from other rivers or pumping from Lake Constance to Brandenburg.
 Continued extraction from former mining areas is a practical, yet ecologically sensitive option.
+This situation highlights the importance of the Spree river in Berlin’s water management challenges.

-Tesla’s expansion in the near by town of Grünheide adds pressure, aiming to double production and intensify water demand.
+Tesla’s expansion in the nearby town of Grünheide adds pressure, aiming to double production and intensify water demand.
 Conservation measures are critical, advocated by Berlin’s Environment Senator and Waterworks Chief.
+Both recognize the significance of the Spree river in Berlin’s sustainable future.

 The challenge lies in balancing industry growth with environmental preservation, while warnings from the Umweltbundesamt are highlighting the urgency.
 Berlin must navigate a sustainable path forward, aligning policies and efforts to ensure the Spree’s survival as nature already shows signals of distress.